The End of an Era

-The End of an Era is the third studio album by Australian rapper Iggy Azalea.
+The End of an Era is the third and final studio album by Australian rapper Iggy Azalea.
 It was released independently on 13 August 2021 through Azalea's label Bad Dreams Records and Empire Distribution, with the deluxe edition following on 17 September 2021.
 Taking inspiration from the end of her 20s for the title, Azalea stated that she wanted the album to be a "time capsule" of that decade of her life.
 The End of an Era includes guest appearances from Bia, Sophia Scott and Ellise on the standard edition, while Alice Chater and Tyga are featured on the deluxe edition.
 Production was handled by Azalea's frequent collaborator J. White Did It and several others.
 It was preceded by three singles: "Sip It", "Brazil" and "Iam the Stripclub".

 The End of an Era received positive reviews from music critics.
 The album reached number nine on the Australian Hip Hop/R&B albums chart and number thirty six on the UK R&B Albums chart.
 It failed to replicate the success of her debut and sophomore album in any territory.
 To further promote the album, Azalea joined Pitbull as the opening act on his I Feel Good Tour.

+The album was Azalea's final album prior to her retirement in 2024.